itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

 cd ~/keptn-in-a-box
 ```

-This will reset the Ubuntu instance by removing Kubernetes and the Dynatrace ActiveGate.
+This script will reset the Ubuntu instance by removing Kubernetes and the Dynatrace ActiveGate.

 ```bash
 ./resetenv.sh